 Otosclerosis is the abnormal growth of bone in the middle ear, which causes hearing loss.
 The middle ear contains a chain of three bones, which work together to pass sound wave vibrations from the outer ear to the inner ear.
 A growth on any bone in this chain can impede the hearing process.
 Otosclerosis is a hereditary disorder, typically passed from parent to child.
 In addition to hearing loss, many with this disorder also experience dizziness and a ringing in the ears.
 The most common treatments for this condition are the use of a hearing aid or a stapedotomy, an operation that implants a device to help sound waves bypass the damaged bone.

-A bone-anchored hearing aid, or BAHA, is a type of hearing device used for those with conductive or unilateral hearing loss.
+A bone-anchored hearing device is a type of hearing device used for those with conductive or unilateral hearing loss.
 The device consists of three parts: a titanium implant, an external fitting and a sound processor.
 A short surgical procedure inserts the implant into the skull bone.
 The sound processor picks up sound vibrations from the environment.
 The vibrations are then passed through the external fitting to the implant.
 Since the implant sits in the bone it allows the vibrations to easily travel through the bone to the inner ear.
 This process allows sounds to bypass the damaged outer or middle ear.